PULSACOIL

 into liquidation.
 Although Gledhill continue to make Pulsacoil they

 do so now through their Building Products division.
-While they have
+For this reason

 The early model Pulsacoil